vgraff2019/house_price_regression/README.md

   cleansing of the data for further analysis

 - house_price_data_regression.ipynb
-  2 regression models: RF and NN. submission of prediction using NN model
+  3 regression models: RF, NN and XGBoost. submission of prediction using NN model and XGBoost NN prediction is the best so far.